OpenEvalProject/evals/manuscripts/elife-33092/v2/manuscript.md

 ![Figure 6.](https://cdn.elifesciences.org/articles/33092/elife-33092-fig6-v2.jpg)

-**Figure 6.:** Rem2 does not alter inhibition in layer 2/3 pyramidal neurons.-/-(A) Representative whole-cell recordings of mIPSCs from layer 2/3 pyramidal neurons in V1b in wildtype or Rem2 that were either typically reared (TR) until P32 or monocularly deprived (from P26-P32) for 6 days (6d MD).
-Quantification of average mIPSC frequency (-/-B) and amplitude (C) in WT and Rem2 cells (WT TR n = 22, WT 6d MD n = 17, -/-Rem2TR n = 22, and -/-Rem2 6d MD n = 17).
-N = 3 animals per condition. (-/-D) Cumulative distribution plot of mIPSC amplitudes in WT TR, WT 6d MD, Rem2 TR, and Rem2 MD.
+**Figure 6.:** (A) Representative whole-cell recordings of mIPSCs from layer 2/3 pyramidal neurons in V1b in wildtype or Rem2-/- that were either typically reared (TR) until P32 or monocularly deprived (from P26-P32) for 6 days (6d MD).
+Quantification of average mIPSC frequency (B) and amplitude (C) in WT and Rem2-/- cells (WT TR n = 22, WT 6d MD n = 17, Rem2-/-TR n = 22, and Rem2-/- 6d MD n = 17).
+N = 3 animals per condition.
+(D) Cumulative distribution plot of mIPSC amplitudes in WT TR, WT 6d MD, Rem2 TR, and Rem2 MD.
 Data is presented as mean ±SEM. *p<0.05 by two-way ANOVA with Tukey post-hoc.

-## Rem2 functions cell-autonomously to regulate intrinsic excitability
+### Rem2 functions cell-autonomously to regulate intrinsic excitability

 While we observed deficits in synaptic scaling and decreased mEPSC frequency (Figure 5) in layer 2/3 pyramidal neurons from Rem2-/- mice, these effects seemed contrary to the enhanced responsiveness observed in Rem2-/- animals by ISI following 6d MD.
 Specifically, the lack of synaptic scaling up would suggest that the cortex should be less responsive to visual stimulation as opposed to more responsive as observed with ISI (Figure 3C, inset).
 We therefore turned our focus to intrinsic excitability, which is also homeostatically regulated in layer 2/3 pyramidal neurons in response to MD, presumably in order to counteract a perturbation in network drive (Desai et al., 1999; Lambo and Turrigiano, 2013; Maffei and Turrigiano, 2008; Marder and Goaillard, 2006; Turrigiano et al., 1998).